70 Pine Street: Other interior spaces

-The basement contained a bank vault with the most advanced security systems available during that era.
-The basement also included a 400-seat eatery known as the Tower Restaurant, as well as other businesses such as a barber shop, beautician, chiropodist, florist, manicurist, hat cleaner–shoe shiner, sandwich shop, and photostat store.
-The fourth floor contained a clinic for people who worked in the building.
+The basement contained a bank vault with the most advanced security systems available at that time.
+There was also a 400-seat eatery known as the Tower Restaurant, as well as other businesses such as a barbershop, beautician, chiropodist, florist, manicurist, hat cleaner–shoe shiner, sandwich shop, and photostat store.
+On the fourth floor was a clinic for people who worked in the building.
 One tenant, boxer Artie McGovern, operated an athletic club on the seventh floor, which was reportedly visited by over a thousand men daily and included a gymnasium, handball and squash courts, ping-pong tables, and golf facilities.
 On the 29th floor, there was a library filled with law books and documents, which was made available only to tenants.
-This library had 16,000 volumes and was staffed by a librarian with bar certification.
+This library had 16,000 volumes and was staffed by a librarian with a bar certification.

 Just below the observatory was a conference room with leather paneling.
 The 62nd through 64th floors contained Cities Service's executive offices, which also had exterior terraces.
 Doherty's office on the 61st floor was decorated in light colors and was designed to resemble a living room, with couches, chairs, small tables, and other furniture.
 Cities Service's oval-shaped boardroom occupied almost the entire 64th floor and had leather paneling and high ceilings.

-As of 2025, the skyscraper has several amenities, including an Elite by New York Sports Club fitness center on the lower level, a food market, and several lounges.
+As of 2025, the skyscraper has several amenities, including the Elite fitness center operated by New York Sports Club on the lower level, a food market, and several lounges.
 Since its 2015–2016 conversion, 70 Pine Street includes 612 residential apartments.
-The residences are arranged as studio apartments or one- or two-bedroom units, and are generally outfitted with wooden floors.
+The residences are arranged as studio apartments or one- or two-bedroom units and are generally outfitted with wooden floors.
 Another 132 units are run as hotel rooms by Lyric, a startup company funded by Airbnb.
 Retail tenants include a gourmet market and a high-end restaurant in the lobby.
-The building also contains a fitness and recreation center, including a screening room, bowling alley, indoor golf facility, and game room in the former bank vault in the basement.
+The building also contains a fitness and recreation center, including a screening room, bowling alley, indoor golf facility, and a game room in the former bank vault in the basement.